ChrisFraserNJIT/Assignment8/README.md

 # GitHub URL: https://github.com/ChrisFraserNJIT/Assignment8

-Throughout the next few assignments, features and changes to this project will be made utilizing DockerHub and GitHub.
+Throughout the next few assignments, features and changes will be made to this project will be made utilizing DockerHub and GitHub.
 These tools will help track the progress of this assignment by showing the changes made and features added.

 This README will be updated every time something has been changed or added to this project.

+# Screenshots for validation tracking

+GitHub Actions: Screenshots/actions.png

+Calculator Webpage: Screenshots/Calculator_Webpage.png